-We know that an active and positive regard for each person creates an environment conducive to high-quality assisting each one to reach her or his human and God-given potential is highly honored in the Ignatian tradition.
+We know that an active and positive regard for each person creates an environment conducive to high-quality clinical care and positive human development.
+Caring for each unique person - mind, body & spirit - and assisting each one to reach their human and God-given potential is highly honored in the Ignatian tradition.
 This is called "cura personalis," both in ministry and education.